 What is SearchFilterHost service on Windows 10, 8.1 or Windows?
-It is an executable file developed by Microsoft for Windows operating system that helps in windows search functions.
-It is one of the many services that gets activated during Windows search function.
+It is an executable file developed by Microsoft for the Windows operating system that helps in windows search functions.
+It is one of the many services that gets activated during the Windows search function.
 Whenever a user searches for an item in his computer system with Windows, searchfilterhost.exe builds the index of all the storage drives to speed up the search process and quick display of search results.
 Sometimes this service may take higher or (100%) CPU usage on your desktop or laptop computer and prevent your other programs to work normally.
-This guide explains you some of the tips and tricks about SearchFilterHost file/service and how to fix errors/issues related to it.
+This guide explains some of the tips and tricks about SearchFilterHost file/service and how to fix errors/issues related to it.

 If you want to locate this service, you can see it as SearchFilterHost.exe process running in task manager.
 This search service consumes some system resources like CPU.
 Should we disable this service?
 Or Is it a Virus?
 Read along to find the answer to your queries.

 SerachFilterHost.exe is a native Windows service, and it should not be disabled since doing so will make your system to slow down significantly.
 The other associated files along with serachfilterhost.exe that consume system resources are SearchProtocolHost.exe and SearchIndexer.exe.